KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 After having read rave reviews about [The Loaf](https://www.loafdurham.com/) bakery, I had to pay a visit.
 It did not disappoint.
 I ordered a ham and gruyere croissant, a walnut sea salt brownie, a pain au chocolat, and 5 pumpkin chocolate chip cookies.

-A Walnut Sea Salt Brownie from The Loaf Bakery
+A walnut sea salt brownie from The Loaf bakery
 ![](recap-of-djangocon-us-2023-images/the-loaf-brownie.jpg)

-I ordered takeaway from [Pizzeria Toro](https://www.pizzeriatoro.com/), right around the corner from the Marriott, for dinner one night.
+For dinner one night, I ordered takeaway from [Pizzeria Toro](https://www.pizzeriatoro.com/), right around the corner from the Marriott.
 I had a mouthwatering red-sauce pizza with shredded mozzarella, black olives, mixed mushrooms, and fennel sausage.

 Cool atmosphere!
 ![](recap-of-djangocon-us-2023-images/pizzeria-toro.jpg)